-Prior to January 1, 2018, all personnel working for TAM were contracted employees hired by the Local Government Services (LGS) and Regional Government Services (RGS), a joint powers authority that provides staffing, payroll and human resource services.
+Prior to January 1, 2018, all personnel working for TAM were contracted employees hired by the Local Government Services (LGS)/Regional Government Services (RGS) a joint powers authority that provides staffing, payroll and human resource services.
 Effective January 1, 2018, TAM became the employer of record and hired all 11 full time employees that were previously employed by LGS/RGS directly.
-TAM since has also hired two additional employees, with one being 80% FTE (Full Time Equivalent), and now has a total of 12.8 FTE.
-TAM also entered into direct retirement benefit contract with CalPERS as of January 1, 2018.
-Service credits of all prior LGS/RGS employees were transferred into TAM's new CalPERS contract.
+TAM since has also hired two additional employees, with one being 80% FTE (Full Time Equivalent), and now has 12.8 FTEs.
+TAM also entered into direct retirement benefit contracts with CalPERS as of January 1, 2018.
+Service credits of all prior LGS/RGS employees were transferred into TAM's new CalPERS contracts.
 As such, TAM recognized employment related liabilities such as pension and compensated absence liabilities.